 Notify the Chair when all team members have completed the questionnaire; and, following the close date,

 Summarize the feedback in a written report to the Chartering Organization.

+At the earliest opportunity, the Chartering Organization will review the survey results and discuss whether immediate improvements (in the context of a periodic survey) or future improvements need to be considered.
+In its review of the survey results, the Chartering Organization may consult, as deemed necessary, with others such as the WG leadership, Council liaison to the WG, staff support and/or the Ombudsman.

 GNSO Operating Procedures - 6.2 Working Group Charter Template